TarunKumarSahariya/sql/README.md

 *Table of the most optimal skills for data analyst sorted by salary*

+The above analysis tells us that nowadays the market has **high demand for more specialized skills.**

-# What I Learned
+### What I Learned:-

-Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:

-- **🧩 Complex Query Crafting:** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
+- **Complex Query Crafting:** Advanced SQL, merging tables efficiently and WITH clauses temp table concepts were put to the test.
-- **📊 Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+- **Data Aggregation:** Got used to GROUP BY and turned aggregate functions like COUNT() and AVG() into my common data-summarizing tools.
-- **💡 Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
+- **Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.

 # Conclusions

 ### Insights
 From the analysis, several general insights emerged:

-1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000!
+1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts available in India go as high as $177,283.
 2. **Skills for Top-Paying Jobs**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
 3. **Most In-Demand Skills**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
-4. **Skills with Higher Salaries**: Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
-5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+4. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.

 ### Closing Thoughts